-Written Peer Review Reports are public documents and are made available upon request from the community health consultant.
+Written Peer Review Reports are public documents and are made available upon request from the Iowa HHS representative.
 Written reports will not contain any information that could potentially identify program participants, interview panelists, or direct program staff.
-All tools used during the peer review will be submitted to the IFSC coordinator along with the Peer Review Report.
 All preliminary reports and personal notes of the peer reviewers are considered working documents and will be shredded upon the notification of program credential.